 With support from donors and partners, KiliPads is now providing free reusable menstrual pads to girls in schools who otherwise may not be able to afford hygienic products.

-The KiliPads business is run by three women from Msitu wa Tembo and Londoto, and is assisted by a project manager and volunteer from TATU Project to ensure the business is progressing and will achieve long-term sustainability.
+The KiliPads business is run by two women from Msitu wa Tembo and Londoto, and is assisted by a project manager, Namnyak and a coordinator (volunteer) from TATU Project to ensure the business is progressing and will achieve long-term sustainability.

 - The upcoming objectives for the business are for the women to continue to produce and sell KiliPads in their workshop and secure contracts with local pharmacies and shops in the community.
 They will also continue to make connections with other community groups and schools in order to broaden the scope of their trainings and seminars.